Introduction to the Course

 Second Person Review and its Importance in Ensuring Data Integrity

-- Second person review (3rd and 4th eyes of the 4 eyes principle) is key to ensuring data integrity.
+- Second person review is key to ensuring data integrity.

 - Who should perform this task and what training and experience should they have?

-- How to review HPLC analysis records and cross-correlation and consistency checks to be performed.
+- How to review HPLC analysis records and cross-correlations?

 - What is review by exception and how should it be conducted?